This page gives an overview of some of the grant supports and information available for electric vehicle owners and buyers.

 Your car dealer will apply for the grant for you, and then deduct the grant amount from the total price of your car.

 Since 1 January 2022, the grant of €2,500 for plug-in hybrid electric vehicles (PHEV) has been removed.

 Electric vehicle grants for taxis, hackneys, and limousines (SPSV)

 If you are a driver of a small public service vehicle (SPSV), you may be able to get a grant from the National Transport Authority.
 You can get a grant of up to €10,000 to buy a new, full battery eSPSV, with an additional €2,500 available for models that are wheelchair accessible.
 You may get double the normal grant if you scrap an older, more polluting or high mileage car and switch to electric.
-The closing date for applications is 30 November 2023.
-More information is available on the National Transport Authority website.
+The closing date for applications was 30 November 2023.

 Electric vehicle home charging grants